-- 8. Crisis Management.
-The Alliance has frequently acted to uphold international peace and security.
+- 8. Crisis Management: The Alliance has frequently acted to uphold international peace and security.
 In 1995, NATO helped to end the war in Bosnia-Herzegovina and implemented the peace agreement.
 In 1999, NATO helped to stop mass killings and expulsions in Kosovo, and NATO troops continue to serve in Kosovo to this day under a United Nations mandate.
 Since 2003, NATO's UN-mandated presence has helped to ensure Afghanistan will never again become a safe haven for terrorists.
 In 2011, NATO enforced a UN mandate to protect the people of Libya.
 NATO ships are fighting piracy off the coast of Somalia and are conducting counter-terrorism patrols in the Mediterranean.
+Since February 2016, NATO has provided support to assist with the growing refugee and migrant crisis in Europe.
+NATO ships are contributing intelligence, surveillance and reconnaissance, supporting international efforts to stem illegal trafficking and illegal migration in the Aegean Sea.
 On several occasions, NATO forces have also delivered relief supplies, including to the United States after Hurricane Katrina and to Pakistan after the October 2005 earthquake. - 9.
-Cooperative Security.
-Threats like terrorism, piracy, the proliferation of weapons of mass destruction and cyber warfare know no borders.
+Cooperative Security: Threats like terrorism, piracy, the proliferation of weapons of mass destruction and cyber warfare know no borders.
 That is why NATO has developed a global network of security partners that includes over 40 countries from around the globe, as well as international organisations including the United Nations, the European Union, the Organization for Security and Cooperation in Europe (OSCE) and the African Union.
-The Alliance's Resolute Support mission in Afghanistan includes 14 partner countries.
-NATO's operation in Kosovo includes 10 partners.
+The Alliance's Resolute Support mission in Afghanistan includes 13 partner countries.
+NATO's operation in Kosovo includes 8 partners.
 Beside partners taking part in NATO missions and operations, the Alliance has developed a wide network of partnerships since the early 1990s, including the Euro-Atlantic Partnerships Council, the Mediterranean Dialogue, the Istanbul Cooperation Initiative, and many partners across the globe, including Australia, Japan and South Korea. - 10.
-The "Open Door".
-Any European state which can contribute to the security and principles of the Alliance can be invited to join.
+The "Open Door": Any European state which can contribute to the security and principles of the Alliance can be invited to join.
 It is up to the country concerned to decide if it wishes to seek membership.
 On six occasions, between 1952 and 2009, a total of 16 European countries chose to seek membership and were admitted.
 This process has contributed to peace and security in Europe.
-At the moment, four countries aspire to membership: Bosnia-Herzegovina, Georgia, Montenegro and the Former Yugoslav Republic of Macedonia^{}.
+On 19 May 2016, Allied Foreign Ministers signed the Accession Protocol for Montenegro.
+Following the signature of the Protocol, Montenegro has 'Invitee' status, allowing its representatives to participate as observers in Allied meetings.
+Once all 28 Allies have ratified the Accession Protocol Montenegro can then accede to the Washington Treaty and become a full member of the Alliance.
+Currently, three further countries aspire to NATO membership: Bosnia-Herzegovina, Georgia, and the former Yugoslav Republic of Macedonia.
 Allies assess each applicant country according to its own merits.
 A wide range of political, economic and security reforms need to be implemented before any country can join.

-^{} Turkey recognizes the Republic of Macedonia with its constitutional name
+\ Turkey recognizes the Republic of Macedonia with its constitutional name.